Travel Australia With Kids – Doable or Impossible?

 Emma: It just really gives you a really great perspective of where you are.
 It just makes you go.
 Yep.
 This is cool.
 It does it justice for sure.

-Get the DJI Mavic drone here
+Get the new DJI Mavic Air 2s drone here

 Travis: Probably a lot of my pants and jumpers.